VlachosGroup/pMuTT/_sources/io.rst.txt

 Input and Output
 ****************

-Input and output to different forms is an active area of development for PyMuTT
+Input and output to different forms is an active area of development for pMuTT

 Excel
 =====

-.. automodule:: PyMuTT.io_.excel
+.. automodule:: pMuTT.io_.excel
    :members:

 Examples